Private Links for AWS and Azure

 The following example shows you a generic Hub and Spoke architecture with various webMethods Cloud products:

-The router in the architecture diagram is described in the following sections.
+The router shown in the architecture diagram is explained in the following section.

 Router